-The countries with the lowest data usage in both Figure 3 and Figure 4 are Greece, Germany, Belgium, Portugal and Canada.
-The German, Belgian and Canadian regulators do not report traffic statistics half-yearly - whereas Greece's regulator will do, but it's not yet available.
+The countries with the lowest data usage in both Figure 3 and Figure 4 are Germany, Belgium, Portugal, Greece and Canada.
+The German, Belgian and Canadian regulators do not report traffic statistics half-yearly.

 Figure 5 is a zoom-in on the lower end of Figure 1.